madhurabindu/tdd_sample/pswd_generator/README.md

 1. Should be only alphabets, not include special characters or numbers
 1. The password should start with the first letter of the given child's name
 1. The password should have combination of 2 words, each of length 3, two words should not be same
-1. If the childs name starts with a consonant, the password would be (consonant-vowel-consonent)(consonant-vowel-consonent)
+1. If the childs name starts with a consonant, the password would be (consonant-vowel-consonant)(consonant-vowel-consonant)
-1. If the childs name starts with a vowel, the password would be (vowel-consonant-vowel)(consonant-vowel-consonent)
+1. If the childs name starts with a vowel, the password would be (vowel-consonant-vowel)(consonant-vowel-consonant)
 1. 2 consecutive consonants should not be same
 1. The password should be in pascal casing for the 2 words joined to make the password
 1. The password generated should not be repeated for atleast 100 times or within a week which ever comes first